 Because if I don’t, they might hire a hitman to come after me, and I know that at least four of my teachers are aware that I run this site, and while teachers aren’t rich, you can never be too cautious.
 They might start a Go Fund Me to raise the funds to hire a hitman.

 She knows how to move balloons with her ESP powers.
-She took over as principal in the beginning of my 7th grade year, but she also managed to keep the transition clean.
+She took over as principal at the beginning of my 7th-grade year, but she also managed to keep the transition clean.

 Great Vice Principal

 I’m betting five bucks that she also has ESP powers.